mateoren/Tensor-Completion/README.md

 # Tensor Completion

-Macaulay2 implementation of a genetic algorithm for reconstructing partial tensors.
+Macaulay2 implementation of a function that decides whether an input consisting of a partial tensor is completable to rank-one.

 ## Motivation